 Before following the legal route, you should first attempt to report any adverse employment actions to the concerned party and request them to avoid such behavior.
 If this fails, you should hire a lawyer as soon as possible because:

 - They will advise you on whether or not you have a strong case, and how to proceed.

 - There is also the issue of the statute of limitations, which applies to all employment cases (especially if you are a government entity employee).
 Your lawyer will advise you on how long you have.

 - Before filing a lawsuit, your lawyer needs to gather facts and evidence concerning your case to use in court.
 Waiting for too long to hire an attorney makes it harder for them to collect the necessary facts.

 If you have suffered adverse employment actions for your engagement in protected activity or have been terminated in violation of public policy, you are entitled to damages that include:

 - Emotional distress damages

 It is imperative to hire a lawyer to represent you upon retaliatory termination immediately.
 Your lawyer will negotiate your reinstatement, fair working conditions, or seek appropriate damages on your behalf.
 They will also prevent you from being bullied by your employer’s attorney into accepting an unfair settlement.

 When you are fired from your job or suffer adverse employment actions for engaging in protected activity, take immediate action.
-Call us at 800-905-1856 for a free consultation with one of our retaliation attorneys.
+Call our sexual harassment lawyer at 800-905-1856 for a free consultation with one of our retaliation attorneys.
 California Sexual Harassment Attorney has a team of experienced lawyers based in California who will not only treat you with respect and dignity but also win your case.